manishrana7/icet-manish/doc/userguide/source/advanced/enumerate_structures.rst

 Lower dimensional systems can also be enumerated.
 Here, this is demonstrated with a copper surface with oxygen atoms adsorbed in hollow sites on a {111}
 surface.
-The key to trigger a two- or one-dimensional enumeration is to make sure that the periodic boundary conditions on the input structure reflect the expected behavior.
+The key to trigger a two- or one-dimensional enumeration is to make sure that the periodic boundary conditions of the input structure reflect the desired behavior.
 For the surface system, this means that the the boundary conditions are *not* periodic in the direction of the normal to the surface.
 This is the default behavior with ASE:s surface building functions, but is in the below example enforced for clarity.